szymon-trybala/system-monitor-cli/README.md

 * `-n` / `--net-adapter` - first returned line is maximum speed of current network adapter in KB, second returned line is name of current network adapter.

-* `-w` / `--win` - returns currently used version of Windows.
+* `-w` / `--win` - returns currently used version, build and release of Windows.

 * `-u` / `--uptime` - returns amount of time elapsed since computer was turned on.
 First line is hours, second line is minutes, third line is seconds, and the last line is miliseconds.

 * `--name` - returns hostname of computer

-* `-d` / `--disk-space` - returns info about disk space - first line is free space in MB, second line is used space in MB, and the last line is whole space.
-Currently it shows info only about system partition, in future it should be possible to provide value with disk letter (like `-d c:` or `-d all`), to show info about different partitions.
+* `-d -[drive-letter]` / `--disk-space --[drive-letter]` - returns info about disk space - first line is free space in MB, second line is used space in MB, and the last line is whole space.
+Second parameter is optional, if you skip it you will get system partition information.

 * `--disk-type` - returns the type of disk on which is the current partition.
 Possible values are: `External drive`, `Hard drive`, `Network drive`, `CD drive` and `RAM disk`.
 Currently it shows info only about system partition, in future it should be possible to provide value with disk letter (like `-d c:` or `-d all`), to show info about different partitions.